 The defined benefit pension plan is a multi-employer defined benefit plan with several active contributors from various credit unions.
 The Credit Union requires employees to make contributions, while the Credit Union assumes the remaining costs required to pay the employees' pension.
 The Plan is governed by a 12-member Board of Trustees which is responsible for overseeing the investment management of the Plan assets.
-The Plan at November 30, 2023 has about 3,400 active employees and approximately, 1,600 retired plan members.
-Total plan assets are \$1.07 billion.
+Based on information provided by the Plan at November 2024, the Plan has about 3,200 active employees and approximately, 1,700 retired plan members.
+Total plan assets are \$1.25 billion (as of November 2024).